|

 leading his team to a Stanley Cup victory.

-In over one
+In over one hundred events

-not finish in the top three.
-In a span of four years
+the top three.
+In a span of four years (1985-89)

-(1985-89) Brad was undefeated in left arm competitions.
+Brad was undefeated in left arm competitions.
+He

-has competed across Canada, in the United States,
+competed across Canada, in the United

 Mexico, Russia and South America.